Summary

 10 total

-Kowtow demonstrates exceptional transparency by publicly mapping its entire supply chain, from cotton farms to final garment production.
-This includes detailed information about suppliers and their locations, ensuring consumers have clear insights into the brand's operations.
+Kowtow demonstrates exceptional transparency by mapping its entire supply chain from cotton farms to final garment production, with all suppliers being Fairtrade-certified and publicly listed by location.

-The brand's repair program has extended the life of numerous garments, and its take-back program facilitates recycling of end-of-life products.
-These efforts contribute significantly to a circular fashion economy.
+The brand's repair program has extended the life of 1,747 garments since 2018, and its Take-Back program has collected 925 kg of end-of-life pieces for recycling.

-Kowtow has achieved a significant reduction in its carbon footprint, primarily through freight consolidation and improved waste policies.
-However, specific details on renewable energy usage within its operations are limited.
+While Kowtow has achieved a significant reduction in its carbon footprint, specific details about its energy efficiency measures and use of renewable energy are limited.